985025074/985025074/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studying in Harbin Institute Of Tec.
+- 🔭 I’m currently studying.

 - 📫 How to reach me: 985025074
 - 😄 Pronouns: ...